-SYMPHONIC BAND (Grade 9/10) 1 credit WIND ENSEMBLE (Grade 11/12) 1 credit
+SYMPHONIC BAND (Grade 9/10) 1 credit WIND ENSEMBLE (Grade 11/12) 1 credit marching band at football games and parades, and as the pep band at indoor sporting events during the winter.

 Prerequisite: Audition with instructor or successful completion of middle school band program or a semester of weekly individual lessons.
 Sophomores will be offered the opportunity to be in the Wind Ensemble based on need or ability.
 Permission of director is required